-This is the privacy notice of International Asset Monitor Limited (Guernsey and Jersey) and its subsidiary IAM Partner LLP (London), together trading as “IAM Advisory”.
+This is the privacy notice of International Asset Monitor Limited (Guernsey) and its subsidiary IAM Partner LLP (London), together trading as “IAM Advisory”.

 Who are we?